 The authors admit though this shows great potential there are 3 issues.

-- Deployment of this method would require 100 to 1,000 s of electrochemical cycles before electrode replacement is required to maintain high faradic efficiency.
+1. Maintainance of high faradic efficiency requires 100 to 1,000 s of electrochemical cycles before electrode replacement

 They conclude this is not insurmountable.